“Noise à Noise”

 What [is this about]?

 The idea of starting this community sparked during a series of translation projects on the subject concerning sound theory (circa.
 Jan.
 2019) and then developed with studies on Soundscapes in Tehran and the use of the archive.
-The primary ideas follow a counterpoint approach concept, to be used with any medium, not a certain sub-genre in music and pretty slippery to define; it usually includes the use of noise-elements as the building material, in the service of composition.
+The primary ideas follow a counterpoint approach concept, to be used with any medium, not a certain sub-genre in music and pretty slippery to define; it usually includes the use of noise-elements as the building material, in the service of composition, but certainly not the only approach.

 How [and Why]?